BlueAndGold - Three Notre Dame Commits Make 2021 Rivals100

 The 6-5, 280-pound defensive tackle earned offers from Georgia, Ohio State, Oklahoma, LSU, Nebraska, Texas A&M and Oklahoma State among others.

 All three commits were ranked as four-star recruits.
 Notre Dame in the only program with three Rivals100 commits in the 2021 class.
-In fact, no team has more than one commit in the initial top rankings.
+In fact, only Ohio State (2) has more than one.

 To read the full release Click Here.